-- Volunteer state councillor helping
+- Volunteer state councilor helping to manage the

-Melbourne (Victorian) chapter of the ATAA,
+Melbourne (Victorian) chapter of the ATAA.

 - Web master and past director of the community

 - Assisting people with the use of technology, in particular

 contemporary PCs and PC software.
 This includes:

 installation and setup of software, on-site training in

 particular software packages, help with using Microsoft

-Windows software, and general PC
+Windows and various Windows software, and general PC

 non-Microsoft (Open Source) software such as the free LibreOffice open source office

 - Advising and assisting with internet setup, access and

 use, including: modems, ISPs, and searching the Internet.

 Also advising on network installations, including LAN

 and WAN systems and helping with their installation and

 - Advising business on the safe and proper use of technology

 including: proper computer backups, proper power supply

 filtering and UPS equipment, and contingency planning (in

 WHY does Robert keep so busy doing all this, and not simply living

 My contact details are included

 Should you contact me, I will endeavour to respond as quickly as I

-B.Eng (Mech), AIMM
+B.Eng (Mech), MIML

 Share market analyst and Nimble Short Term Investor,

-Consultant, Company Director,
+Consultant, former Company Director,

 Author, Publisher, Educator and WebMaster.